Structured Content at HDIR

 The Directorate has guidelines in place to ensure best practice of component and macro usage.
 For instance, if content editors need a legal reference in the text and this is repeated, they should use the Lovdata macro to ease maintenance.
 Also, editors should not include more than one CTA button per page, and the same goes for alerts.

-In regard to the content element macro—which enables content reuse—the text from the target content item should be written as general as possible for the purpose of reuse.
+The content element macro enables content reuse.
+Here the text from the target content item should be written as generally as possible for the purpose of reuse.
 The content type used for this purpose is called “text element.”
 It cannot be exposed in the API as stand-alone, and is a part of a larger element.

 The Directorate currently has 36 Enonic apps installed on the platform, which of course includes Content Studio.
 Others are:

 - Forwarding app: Redirects content with one or two joker signs (if 404).
 Can also replace one word with another, and includes a counter

 - Metadata app: Set of metadata common in all content types.
 Many content types and ”products” can have dozens of content items below it.
 This app allows editors to choose common attributes to multiple content items at once, by choosing a location in the content tree grid